SYGong/sygong.github.io/_posts/2021-07-15-video-suggestion-and-discovery-for-YouTube.md

 Provides a simple method to efficiently propagate preference information through a variety of graphs.

 {: .notice}
-**Note:** Figure 3 and 4 are Precision-Recall plots rather than ROC.
+**Note:** Figure 3 and 4 are Precision-Recall plots rather than ROC plots.
+Actually all ROCs in this paper are Precision-Recall pairs.
 {: /notice}